 Joining HGTV

 In 2016, Home Town began airing on HGTV and documented the couple’s ventures, fixing houses in their area.
 The show had the highest rated pilot in HGTV history with 2.2 million people tuning in for the first episode.
-It became a huge hit, which led to several spinoff series, including “Home Town: Ben’s Workshop” and “Home Town Takeover.”
+It became a huge hit, which led to several spinoff series, including “Home Town: Ben’s Workshop”, “Home Town Takeover” and “Canada Home Town Takeover.”

 Some viewers have questioned if the show is fake but Home Town is not scripted.
 During the final reveal, the homeowners have to pay extra for the staged items.
 If they don’t pay, the items are taken back.

-The main Home Town series has had eight successful seasons to date.
+The main Home Town series is starting its 10 season on January 4, 2026.
 It’s currently recognized as one of the most popular home renovation shows on HGTV.
 Due to its success, Ben and Erin are reportedly making $30,000 per episode.
+Networks typically pay more to hosts who bring reliable ratings, cross-platform appeal (broadcast and streaming), and brand stability over multiple seasons.

 Ben and Erin Napier got married in 2008 and are raising two children, Helen and Mae, in their iconic craftsman cottage in Laurel.
 However, their lives weren’t always easygoing.
 In 2014, Erin was diagnosed with a perforated appendix, and still suffers from symptoms of the illness today.